marlonjames71/Contained-2/README.md

 Demonstrate your understanding of today's concepts by answering the following free-form questions.
 Submit them as a text file along with your project.

 * What is controller containment and what does it offer developers?
-        Controller containment is a way to organize a collection of scenes and views in order to navigate easily.
+ - Controller containment is a way to organize a collection of scenes and views in order to navigate easily.
 * What is the difference between navigation and tab controllers?
 Under what circumstances do you use each one?
-        Navigation controllers allow the user to have context of where the are locationally in the app and allows the user to           easily go back from which they came.
+ - Navigation controllers allow the user to have context of where the are locationally in the app and allows the user to           easily go back from which they came.
+ - Tab controllers allow the developer to hold a collection of scenes in a single tab to better organize the app and allow the user to navigate easily.
 * Name at least one Apple-supplied iOS application that uses each container class and explain how they're used in each app.
+ - First app that comes to mind is the App Store.
+The Tab Bar Controller at the bottom splits the app into different categories and the Navigation Controller allows the user to navigate with context inside whatever tab/category they're in.

 ## Project Setup